MatteoTomasetto/dlroms/README.md

 * **dlroms.minns**</br> *Hybrid module bridging neural networks and finite element spaces*.
 Implements advanced neural network architectures for mesh-based functional data (e.g., data coming from Finite Element simulations).
 These include: (i) trainable architectures, such as [Mesh-Informed Neural Networks (MINNs)](https://doi.org/10.1007/s10915-023-02331-1), (ii) nonlearnable blocks, for computing, e.g., integral norms, geodesic distances and more.

 * * **dlroms.ocp**</br> *Construction of data-driven ROMs for Optimal Control Problems (OCPs)*.
-Includes basic reduce order modeling strategies, such as POD and autoencoders, to compress optimal state and control variables.
-It can be used to implement deep learning-based reduced order [open-loop](https://doi.org/10.48550/arXiv.2409.05709) and closed-loop controllers.
+Includes basic reduce order modeling strategies, such as POD and autoencoders, to compress high-dimensional state and control variables.
+It can be used to implement deep learning-based [open-loop](https://doi.org/10.48550/arXiv.2409.05709) and closed-loop controllers.

 ### Auxiliary modules
 * **dlroms.cores**</br> Pytorch based library for handling, generating, and loading CPU/GPU tensors.